Over the weekend, I wrote–Loved Ones: a meditation on toxicity–and was surprised to see so many readers drawn in, particularly on a Saturday night.

 I wrote about the sluggishness that came in the aftermath of my son’s initiation… into the family… tragedy.
 But I didn’t explain that I was equally weighed down by the residue of a respiratory infection.
 Loitering congestion.
 In my ears and throat and lymph nodes.

 I realize now that this led me to the provocative image that I chose for the piece–or that chose me.
-After the piece was published, the image continued to play with my consciousness and I found myself responding to a request on Facebook:
+After the piece was published, the image continued to play with my consciousness and I found myself responding to a request by an artist on Facebook:

 Kelly Salasin’s Kill Strategy